yerinsmgmt/markdowns/files.md

 individuals in several sectors, including teams in banking.

 I saw PM+M's turnover went up ten percent to £13.9m, with financial planning, audit and tax all having a strong year.
-A good result.
+Firms growing at that rate are where this work tends to land best, and that is the reason I'm getting in touch.

 We work with teams on using AI inside their own tasks, so the manual parts take less of the week and people are clearer about what it can be trusted with.
 It